conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 `specs=[MatchSpec("numpy")]`?
 Well, not that quick.
 The explicit instructions given by the user are only one part of the request we will send to the solver.
 Other pieces of implicit state are taken into account to build the final request.
 Namely, the state of your prefix.
-In total, these are the ingredients of the solver request.
+In total, these are the ingredients of the solver request:

 1. Packages already present in your environment, if you are not _creating_ a new one.
 This is exposed through the `conda.core.prefix_data.PrefixData` class, which provides an iterator method